A Commentary on Fitness and Social Class Divides

 Four broad categories of human beings appear when we apply a crude framework to plot fitness against social class.

-1. The Fit Rich
+- The Fit Rich

 These are the rich obsessed with optimizing for performance and productivity in their lives.
 They are convinced by the mystical promise of 5 AM cold showers, meditation and disciplined journaling.
 Their workout is as deeply ingrained in their daily lives as the 8 AM pour-over coffee ritual or the 3 PM tweet-threads about the Web3 revolution.

 There is no limit to their ambition, and their body is a vessel that must be kept in tip-top condition as they transcend this planet, and perhaps consciousness, in a blaze of accomplishment.
 They listen to Joe Rogan to get hyped, and swear by Tim Ferriss’ advice on intermittent fasting, nutritional supplements and micro-dosing drugs.
 Their thoughts on going overboard on fitness?
-Eh, small price to pay for peak performance.
+Eh, small price to pay for peak performance. - The Unfit Rich

 These are the rich consumed with single-mindedly optimizing for wealth accumulation and material comfort.
 For matters that don’t directly contribute to these goals, they have velvet blinders on.
 Are they so obtuse that they never realize the harm their lifestyle might bring?
 Of course not.
-But being result-oriented means sacrificing long-term gains for short-term windfalls.
+But being result-oriented means sacrificing long-term gains for short-term windfalls. - The Unfit Poor

 The poor orchestrating the logistics of our blessed lives, yet far removed, are the poor engaged in menial jobs of the service or gig economy.
 While most of them are financially-poor as well, all of them are likely to be time-poor.
 For them, fitness is an indulgence of the time-rich and not something on their radar.
-And this stands to reason because when producing three square meals for your family is a daily struggle, the definition of fitness is limited to a good night’s sleep.
+And this stands to reason because when producing three square meals for your family is a daily struggle, the definition of fitness is limited to a good night’s sleep. - The Fit Poor

 Finally, we have the poor who envy the lifestyle of their unfit cousins on the poverty scale — because a lack of fitness implies comfortable subsistence.
 These are the ones whose contributions to our society are hidden from view by metal sheets and partitions on construction sites.
 Engaged in hard graft, fitness is an undesirable by-product of their work lives.